 Airfare and lodging.
 Reasonable airfare (coach) and lodging expenses will be reimbursed.
 Employees should seek out the most economical airfare and lodging options available this will usually require purchasing airline tickets and reserving lodging well in advance of travel.
 When selecting a hotel, convenience, cost and proximity should be considered.
 When possible, mid-range hotels should be selected.
 When making a hotel reservation, make sure that the hotel staff is aware of Bluffton's tax exempt status.
 If required, complete the Tax Exempt Form and provide it to the hotel at check-in.

 Mileage reimbursement.
 Employees who are asked to conduct university business using personal vehicles will be reimbursed at the per-mile rate of 42 cents (subject to periodic revision).
 In the event that business-related travel is conducted on the way to or from campus, IRS regulations require that mileage reimbursement be determined by the shorter of the distance from the employee's home to the destination or from campus to the destination.

 Vehicle use policy

-Any employee operating a Bluffton University owned, rented or leased vehicle in the course of assigned work, or if operating their own vehicle in performing their job, must adhere to the university's rules and regulations regarding vehicle usage.
-For detailed information concerning Bluffton University's vehicle use policy please contact the business office.
+Any employee operating a Bluffton University owned, rented or leased vehicle in the course of assigned work, must adhere to the university's vehicle usage policy.
+For detailed information concerning Bluffton University's policy for operating an employee's personal vehicle in performing their job, please contact the business office.